genedan/TmVal/docs/glossary.rst

          v(t) = \frac{1}{a(t)}

+   drop payment
+      An adjustment to the amount of the final payment of a loan so that it can occur on the next integral payment period.

    effective rate of interest
       A measurement of money growth equal to the percentage change in the value of an investment between two time periods: